fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricServiceType.md

 ## INPUTS

 ### String
-This cmdlet accepts the name of a Service application type, the version of an application type, or the name of a service type.
+This cmdlet accepts the name of a Service Fabric application type and the version of an application type.
+A service type name can also be specified to get information for a specific service type.

 ## OUTPUTS

 ### System.Object
-This cmdlet returns a list of **System.Fabric.Query.ServiceType** objects that represent Service Fabric service types.
+This cmdlet returns a list of **[System.Fabric.Query.ServiceType](https://docs.microsoft.com/dotnet/api/System.Fabric.Query.ServiceType)** objects that represent Service Fabric service types.

 ## NOTES